Interview: ORIGINALS… Greg Wilson, part one

 At Wigan Pier and Legend, though, you were talking state-of-the-art venues and the crowd really created something special.
 [As the mixes below, which reflect the music played at both the Pier and Legend, demonstrate – Ed].

-[Part two to follow tomorrow, in which we discuss the impact that his residency at Legend had on his career, the birth of the ‘electro-funk’ movement, and why he swapped DJing for production in the mid-80s.
-Thanks again to the good people at Beatyard and Bodytonic for their help in organising the interview.
+[Part two can be found by CLICKING HERE, in which we discuss the impact that his residency at Legend had on his career, the birth of the ‘electro-funk’ movement, and why he swapped DJing for production in the mid-80s.
 Main picture by Nick Mizen.]